Learn why it's so much more than just practice tests

 - Learn where you want, when you want.
 Dynamic delivery means you can prep at your own pace for tests on your mobile device, tablet, or computer.

-- Best for: U.S. Air Force officer candidates familiar with the content, but needing practice for test day.
+- Start here if you are a U.S. Air Force officer and military pilot candidate needing practice for test day.

 What is the AFOQT?

 The Air Force Qualifying Test, or AFOQT, is an exam that assesses your ability to become a pilot, navigator, or officer in the U.S. Air Force.
 The test is used to select candidates for officer commissioning programs.

 What’s on the AFOQT?